references

 Am I allowed to use a TROBOLO in an allotment?

 Many of our customers already use our TROBOLO in their allotment garden, without this circumstance leading to any conflicts.
-To be on the safe side, you can ask your gardening association which controls the disposal of faeces and sewage in its garden regulations and and which can give you more information about this.
+To be on the safe side, you can ask your gardening association which controls the disposal of feces and sewage in its garden regulations and which can give you more information about this.

 Why isn't the container for liquids larger?